core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The Content-Format of the informative response is set to "application/informative-response+cbor", which is registered in {{content-format}}.
 The payload of the informative response is a CBOR map, whose fields use the CBOR abbreviations that are defined in {{informative-response-params}}.

 When using the method specified in this document, the CBOR map conveyed as the payload of the informative response includes the following parameters with the semantics defined below.
-Other specifications may define how to use the informative response for providing alternative information that is relevant to other protocols and applications.
+Other specifications may define different uses of the informative response for providing alternative information that is relevant to other protocols and applications.

 * 'tp_info', with value a CBOR array.
 This includes the transport-specific information required to correctly receive multicast notifications bound to the phantom observation request.
 Typically, this comprises the Token value associated with the group observation, as well as the source and destination addressing information of the related multicast notifications.
 The CBOR array is formatted as defined in {{sssec-transport-specific-encoding}}.
 This parameter MUST be included.